Ranking Structure

 1. In charge of overseeing day-to-day operations of one squad.

-2. Must keep the squad cms up-to-date at all times.
+2. Keep the squad cms up-to-date at all times.

-3. Must host at least one squad meeting and one squad staff meeting per week.
+3. Host at least one squad meeting and one squad staff meeting per week.

 6. May demote with acknowledgement from the section chief.